Fueling the Mission: DLA Energy Okinawa keeps forces moving

 |0

-This work, Fueling the Mission: DLA Energy Okinawa keeps forces moving [Image 4 of 4], by SrA James Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fueling the Mission: DLA Energy Okinawa keeps forces moving, by SrA James Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.